 Both walls were driven to collapse.
-Wall 1 presented a gradual deterioration, due to bending, evidenced by the appearance of cracks that finally led to a non-violent collapse.
+Wall 1 presented a gradual deterioration due to bending evidenced by the appearance of cracks that finally led to a non-violent collapse.
 Wall 2 collapsed abruptly and violently due to a shear fracture that crossed the wall from side to side.

 For experiment 1 the total number of emissions was 496 and for experiment 2 it was 4912, a difference of one order of magnitude.
-Figures 3 and 4 show the acoustic activity (number of emissions per second) for experiments 1 and 2.
+Figure 3 and Figure 4 show the acoustic activity (number of emissions per second) for experiment 1 and experiment 2.
 For experiment 1 and for the first cycles (t < 800 s) it is possible to appreciate well defined zones of very low acoustic activity, which is expected according to Kaiser effect.
-In experiment 2 the Kaiser effect is not evident.
+In experiment 2 the Kaiser effect is also evident.
 In both experiments the maximum acoustic activity occurred at the time of collapse.
-Similar to acoustic activity behavior is observed in the evolution of AE energy.
-Figures 5 and 6 show the energy, in log scale, of the emissions for experiments 1 and 2 as a function of time.
-As expected, most energetic events occurred at the moment of final failure.
-Neither the acoustic activity nor the energy of the emissions allow the two fracturing processes to be clearly distinguished; tensile or shearing events are obscured in this perspective.
+Despite some qualitative differences, Figure 3 and Figure 4 show that the final state of both acoustic activities is practically the same, which leads us to conclude that the acoustic activity does not allow us to differentiate or characterize the two experiments.